clark2668/icetradio/resources/docs/index.rst

 live within python for as long as possible, and only use the dataclasses when it's time to read/write things from/to disk.
 As a result, the dataclasses are *intentionally* primitive.

-icetradio is currently written to be "NuRadioMC under the hood" with IceTray functioning as the steering modules.